Mahadi011/Smart_Home_Monitoring_System_With_Azure/readme.md

     logging.info('Python EventGrid trigger processed an event: %s', result)

 ```
- Processes incoming data, calculating and updating the person count based on "In" and "Out" sensor activations.
+ Processes incoming data, calculating and updating the person count based on "In" and "Out" sensor activations.It also process Flag value which means which sensor it is "In" sensor or "out" sensor.
 __Telegram Bot:__ Sends real-time notifications to users based on the person count.
 Messages include "SOMEONE AT HOME" when the count is 1 and "HOME IS EMPTY" when the count reaches 0.
 ![telegram](telegram.png)